GRACeFUL-project/DSL-WP/events/Y3/WP4_DSL_Y3_review.md

 # Research publications (progress beyond state-of-the-art)

-Five GRACeFUL-relevant papers were published in 2017, see details in Appendix 1:
+Five GRACeFUL-relevant papers were published or submitted in 2017, see details in Appendix 1:

 * Paper A was accepted to LMCS in Oct.
 2016 and published in March 2017.
 * Paper B was accepted for publication in JFP 2017-09-20, published online 2017-10-24.
 * Paper C was published and presented at FHPC 2017.
 * Paper D was published and presented at PLAS 2017.
 * Paper E is under review for Earth System Dynamics.

+# Lecture notes: "Domain Specific Languages of Mathematics"

+* BSc level course developed in parallell with GRACeFUL
+* Patrik Jansson and Cezar Ionescu
+* Lecture notes: 150 pages

+"... encourage the students to approach mathematical domains from a functional programming perspective:

+    * to identify the main functions and types involved and, when necessary, to introduce new abstractions;
+    * to give calculational proofs;
+    * to pay attention to the syntax of the mathematical expressions;
+    * and, finally, to organize the resulting functions and types in domain-specific languages.

 # Organization and personnel